The-Known-Galaxy/archives/jedi/wild_space/utegetu_nebula/utegetu_nebula.md

 # Introduction

-The Utegetu Nebula sometimes referred to as ìParadise Nebula,î was a shell nebula, a cloud of gas and dust that formed many stars was located within the Wild Space.
+The Utegetu Nebula sometimes referred to as ‚ÄúParadise Nebula,‚Äù was a shell nebula, a cloud of gas and dust that formed many stars was located within the Wild Space.
 Located between Reecee, an astronomical object,  and Adumar, a temperate planet, Utegetu Nebula was created by a supernova.
 A supernova occurred when a large star stopped to combine light elements into substantial elemental products.
 The loss of heat allowed the star to subside onto itself to form a neutron star or a black hole which could happen naturally or with a superweapon.